benhaslett/Ben-Haslett/README.md

  To use technology and innovation to revolutionise how people interact with Government.
 To innovate, inspire and continuously seek ways to work within this ever-changing landscape.

 # Career
-## 2017 - Present - Northern Beaches Council
+## 2017 - Present: Northern Beaches Council
 ### Manager Service Delivery
 - Successfully managing a team of 8 through day-to-day IT support for 1800 user environment
 - Valued contributor and often leader of Councils ongoing integration projects